 The Rules do not prescribe how the retailer and customer would take the self read.
+For example, some have established online portals to facilitate these processes.
 It is therefore up to the retailer to:

 - provide instructions to the customer on how readings from their metering installations are taken - subsequently validate the reading for billing purposes.